Retainers

 Dental Examinations and Cleanings

-The patient should continue with proper oral hygiene procedures at home, to include thorough brushing and flossing techniques and should see their family dentist at least every six months for cleaning and dental examinations.
+Patients should continue with proper oral hygiene, including thorough brushing and flossing techniques, and see their family dentist at least every six months for cleanings and dental examinations.

 Please feel free to contact our office at any time should questions arise during the retention period.